Asthma

 • Body aches in bones and/or muscles

-Some signs and symptoms need emergency medical care right away.
-Call 911 if you or your child has these symptoms.
+Some signs and symptoms of the flu need emergency medical care right away.

-• Rapid breathing or difficulty breathing
+• Rapid breathing or trouble breathing

-• Not waking up or not conscious
+• Not waking up, not interacting, or not conscious

 • Fever with a rash

-• Rapid breathing or difficulty breathing
+• Rapid breathing or trouble breathing

 • Pain in the chest or abdomen

-• Sudden dizziness
+• Sudden dizziness or frequent dizzy spells

 • Confusion

-• Severe or persistent vomiting
+• Severe or constant vomiting

 How Does the Flu Spread?